 Role & Responsibilities

-Field based within any of the 10 states of South Sudan.
-Take a look at Medair’s work in South Sudan.
+Field based position in Kabul, Afghanistan Take a look at Medair’s work in Afghanistan.

 Key Activity Areas

 - Work in conjunction with the Country Director in maintaining efficient donor relationship management.

 - Administer the drafting and presentation of all concept notes and proposals, and operational reports related to the country programme, with the relevant senior field managers and GSO staff.

 - Accompany donors on field trips and ensure programme details are transmitted in a timely and professional manner.
 Maintain current analysis of institutional donor humanitarian policy and practice, trends and new funding opportunities.

 - Coordinate with local and international partners to agree on content of new funding proposals, and ensuring all stakeholders are aware of donor requirements and their obligations towards these, and that appropriate systems, including financial and monitoring and evaluation systems, are in place.